ajimfirdausahmd/Breed_Cat/README.md

 # Cat Breed Classification with Computer Vision and Gen AI (Langflow)

 ## Project Overview
-This project combines deep learning and generative AI to create an advanced cat breed classification system.
-The computer vision model identifies the cat breed from an uploaded image, and Langflow provides detailed insights about the identified breed, including its characteristics, origin, and care instructions.

-## Objectives
+This project combines Computer Vision and Generative AI to create an application that classifies cat breeds and provides detailed information through a chatbot interface.
+The system allows users to upload an image of a cat, predicts the breed using a deep learning model, and generates informative responses using a Generative AI chatbot built with Langflow.

 ## Features

+* Cat breed classification using a deep learning model
+* Interactive chatbot for breed-specific information
+* User-friendly interface for image upload and chatbot interaction
+* Real-time feedback and suggestions based on classification results

 ## Model Training and Evaluation